va7ul/Healthy_life/README.md

   - Focusing on the architectural design and foundational aspects of the project.
   - Ensuring scalability and maintainability of the project structure.
+  - Implementing a Pop-up for recording meals, enhancing user interaction (Diary section).
+  - Developing a modal Diary for detailed meal tracking and analysis (Diary section).

   - **Yuliya Vorontsova** - [YuliyaGitHubProfile](LINK_TO_YULIYA_GITHUB_PROFILE)
   - **Scrum master**